AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 **tools-list**

 If specified in the extras of the passed intent it will tell feather to display only certain tools.
-The value must be a String[] array and the available values are: SHARPEN, BRIGHTNESS, CONTRAST, SATURATION, ROTATE, FLIP, BLUR, EFFECTS, COLORS, RED_EYE, CROP, WHITEN, DRAWING, STICKERS, TEXT
+The value must be a String[] array and the available values are: SHARPEN, BRIGHTNESS, CONTRAST, SATURATION, ROTATE, FLIP, BLUR, EFFECTS, COLORS, RED_EYE, CROP, WHITEN, DRAWING, STICKERS, TEXT, BLEMISH

 **hide-exit-unsave-confirmation**